seekinginfiniteloop/seekinginfiniteloop/README.md

 I'm an avid pythonista who sometimes finds himself writing Rust, Typescript or Go.
 I don't work in tech and don't develop professionally, but I aim to write professional code.
 If my code doesn't meet profesional standards, please tell me; Since I don't work in tech, I can sometimes overlook the obvious approach.
 On the plus side, I occasionally stumble into novel approaches too.

 My work here is just an extension of **my obsessive need to solve interesting problems** and in the process, go way (**way**) too deep.
-The problem solving process is what is the part I enjoy the most, at least in my personal life.
+The problem solving process is what I enjoy the most, at least in my personal life.

 My interests are diverse and are always changing.
 They include reinvisioning ideas from an AI/ML-first perspective, data science, cryptography, vanquishing non-native plants and sometimes successfully growing natives in their place, and being a human multitool (from car and HVAC maintenance and construction to photography).